September 1 – Conductor

 - During 3-part music, your soprano-middles and alto-middles will sing the middle part.

-You will receive a copy of each registration form submitted directly to your OkMEA email account.
+After each deadline the state chairs will send you the most up to date OPUS registration information for your region.
 Track the schools who submit and follow up with the schools who have not yet entered their students.